trinkel/240522-opiTimerVanilla.test/resource/devNotes.md

 **`aria-valuemax`**

 Maximum value of the timer.
-Set by the `maxValue` variablein `ComponentController` class which is in turn set by `sessionSpec.duration` by way of the initial value of `timeController.remainingTime[].progress` Initial `progress` value is set by this if mode is `1`
+Set by the `maxValue` variable in `ComponentController` class which is in turn set by `sessionSpec.duration` by way of the initial value of `timeController.remainingTime[].progress` Initial `progress` value is set by this if mode is `1`

 Initial value: 100 (set by XX in `progressIndicator` component) then set to `maxValue` or `0` depending on `mode` attribute when session is defined.